kalyanbudharam2018/Cognizant-AI-Virtual-Experience-Program/README.md

 Data columns (total 9 columns):
 Looking at the output of the .info() method, we can intepret each column as follows:

-transaction_id = this is a unique ID that is assigned to each transaction timestamp = this is the datetime at which the transaction was made product_id = this is an ID that is assigned to the product that was sold.
-Each product has a unique ID category = this is the category that the product is contained within customer_type = this is the type of customer that made the transaction unit_price = the price that 1 unit of this item sells for
+transaction_id = this is a unique ID that is assigned to each transaction, timestamp = this is the datetime at which the transaction was made, product_id = this is an ID that is assigned to the product that was sold.
+Each product has a unique ID, category = this is the category that the product is contained within customer_type = this is the type of customer that made the transaction unit_price = the price that 1 unit of this item sells for